UTMA: A Flexible Alternative for Education Expenses and More

 This custodial account can be used to pay for anything once the beneficiary is considered an adult in their state.
 There are some considerations, though.

 Editor’s note: This is the fourth article in a six-part series focused on paying for education using smart financial and estate planning.
-Part one is Direct Tuition Payments: A Tax-Efficient Way to Pay for School.
-Part two is 529 Plans: A Powerful Way to Tackle Rising Education Costs.
-Part three is Coverdell Education Savings Accounts: A Deep Dive.
-Future articles will focus on education trusts and family loans.
+Other articles focus on direct tuition payments, 529 plans, Coverdell Education Savings Accounts, education trusts and family loans.
+See below for links to the other articles.

 If you are thinking ahead about how to pay for a child’s education, you are doing the right thing.
 With the cost of education continuing to increase for college, graduate school and even private K-12 schools, smart financial planning can help you maximize your investment in education.
 Today, there are a number of ways to take advantage of tax benefits and other plusses while saving for schooling.